 Submission Guidelines

-There is no entry form.
-Publishers, authors or readers may send nominations to Robin Kirk at rights@duke.edu.
-Please use the subject line Méndez Book Award.
+- There is no entry form.
+Publishers, authors or readers may send one copy of the book (mailing address below) and a nominating email to Duke Human Rights Center at rights@duke.edu.
+In the email, please use the subject line Méndez Book Award.

-The submission should contain a short description of the book and publishing details; no supporting materials or reviews are necessary.
+- The email should contain a short description of the book and publishing details; no supporting materials or reviews are necessary.

 Méndez Book Award